axambo/CV/Statements/Xambo.TeachingStatement.md

 ## Guest lectures and co-advisor of teams

 As a Postdoctoral Fellow in Georgia Tech, I have been giving guest talks and co-advising grad students with their projects and learning on the way.
-The approach is more like communities of practice, in which conversations influence the evolvement of the projects.
+The approach is like communities of practice, in which conversations influence the evolvement of the projects.
 It is rewarding to see the impact of these conversations in the final projects.

-In particular, I co-advised two master students and one first-year PhD student of the Digital Media Program for the project studio TuneTable during the academic year 2015-2016 (see our TEI'17 publication for further details).
+In particular, I co-advised two master students and one first-year PhD student of the Digital Media Program for the project studio TuneTable during the academic year 2015-2016 (see our TEI '17 publication for further details).
 During the second semester of the academic year 2015-2016, I co-advised one CS graduate student for a project of automatic algorithmic composition.

 ## My teaching pedagogy